 Turning Giants into Windmills

 In the classic novel, Don Quixote fights what he believes to be giants, but turns out to be just windmills.
 Clearly seeing the disease you are fighting is key to knowing the best treatment and it starts with an accurate diagnosis.
 Getting the diagnosis right often requires patients to provide an accurate and complete symptom history.
-Unfortunately, many factors can interfere with the patient’s attempts to convey this information to healthcare providers, some of the main ones being:
+Unfortunately, many factors can interfere with the patient’s attempts to convey this information to healthcare providers.
+The following are some of the main factors:

 Symptom Breadth and Depth